viccro/cryptidSightings/dataDict/mediaDetails.md

 **Description:** A name identifying the piece of media, such as a fixed title

+**Repeatable**

 **Required**

 **Element tag:** `<cs:mediaName>`

 **Data values:**  Use a name that originally referred to the piece of media if possible, or a name that is commonly used to refer to the media.
-If none is known, use a unique phrase that identifies it by type, contents, and/or creators.
+If none is known, use a unique phrase that identifies the cryptidMedia by type, contents, and/or creators.
+If more than one name is known, repeat the mediaName set.

+**Attributes:** *supplied*, *termsSource*, *termSourceId*

+**Fixed data values for *supplied*:** If the mediaName was created during the creation of the record, include the fixed attribute **supplied:"yes"**.
+If the title was fixed before the creation of the cryptidMedia record, omit this attribute.

+**Recommended values for *termSource*:** Reference the source of the name used, such as LOC for Library of Congress.

+**Recommended values for *termSourceID*:** Reference the unique identifier of the term used, if present, such as the Library of Congress identifier number.

 ## Sub-element: mediaType